 Your resume will be one of the most important tools in building your career.
 You'll want to list each production, its dates and specific information about your contribution to the production.
 While you'll probably find yourself starting as an intern or production assistant at low pay, being able to list varied experience can help you move up from production assistant to assistant stage manager to stage manager [source: Stage Managers' Association].

-For lots more information about stage managers and related topics, see the links on the next page.
+For lots more information about stage managers and related topics, see the links below.